morgant/tools-osx/README.md

 `eject` ejects a volume or network volume and all other volumes on the same local device.
 A shorter, simpler, smarter wrapper of `diskutil`’s various eject/unmount options and allows specifying either a full path in `/Volumes` or just the volume name.

+### launch

+`launch` searches for and launches applications.
+It's a slightly smarter wrapper for `open -a` with wildcard matching via Spotlight, if available, or `find`.

 ### ql

 `ql` opens files with the Mac OS X [Quick Look](https://support.apple.com/en-ca/guide/mac-help/mh14119/mac) feature.